You’re the expert on this topic: who is Jaime Matyas?

 Technology plays such an integral part in teenagers’ lives.
 I expect we will infuse technology into more of our programs so, as a movement, we don’t look at technology as separate and distinct from the outdoors.
 Young people are on their screens at home and outside, so how do we utilize technology in a productive way to enhance their outdoor experience?
 I have two teenagers and their phones are part of their lives.
 When those devices are used as part of the experience – GPS, looking up a species of bird, sharing photos – they can be used as an enhancement tool.
 Technology can make the outdoors more accessible and interesting to generations raised on virtual reality and Discovery Channel.

-Although SCA was founded by a woman, Liz Putnam, every CEO since Liz has been a man.
+Every CEO to date has been a man.
 How do you feel about breaking that trend?

 It was really an honor to meet Liz and hear her story and have her welcome me to the organization.
 For me, there’s something really personally powerful about being the ﬁrst female executive of SCA.
 It’s a genuine privilege and I want to make the most of this opportunity, for the organization and for young people we are serving – not just women, but everyone.